harshit9715/blog/posts/api-resume.md

 - If you are more of a look-n-feel person, then check out [this one](http://portfolio-9715.s3-website.ap-south-1.amazonaws.com/docs/).

+- If you love postman, and test the APIs via postman, [here](https://documenter.getpostman.com/view/8553846/TzJx9cWc) you go.

 ## Why static host it?

 You will be surprised to know that not many people know about this and generally host their swagger using a server. (like, express server and EBS.) **Which is usually 25x more costlier.**